Question: What is This Blog, and Who The Hell Are You?

 Three big differences between this blog and MMM/EEE.

-2) I will occasionally throw financial advice into the posts.
-However I’m not all that interested in going into the details of Finance 101.
-This blog sort of assumes you have the basics down, that you are debt free (or close) and either already investing or ready to invest.
-There’s already an abundance of terrific blogs to help you if you’re in the very early stages of wanting to get out of debt, and you might be better served by simply reading Mr. Money Mustache and Early Retirement Extreme directly.
-I don’t want to reinvent the wheel.
+2) I found that I didn’t have much drive or interest in discussing the lower level nuts and bolts of personal finance, i.e. I didn’t want to teach Finance 101.
+Instead, the blog makes a basic assumption that you have the fundamentals down, that you are debt free (or close) and either already investing or ready to invest.
+Thing is, there are already an abundance of terrific blogs to help you if you’re in the very early stages of wanting to get out of debt, and you might be better served by simply reading Mr. Money Mustache and Early Retirement Extreme.
+I didn’t want to reinvent the wheel.

-3) I don’t consider myself to be as extreme as the guys who run either of those sites.
+3) I am not as extreme as the guys who run either of those sites.
 It’s just a fact.
 Consider: My spend rate is about 24K/yr for me and only me.
 MMM’s spend rate is 24K/yr for his entire family.

 Blog Post Focus

 Posts must relate to

 - Finances, in some way, shape or form